code-metrics-project/docs/src/docs/workloads.md

 # Workloads

-This section is part of the `workload-config.yaml` configuration file.
+This section describes the `workload-config.yaml` configuration file.
 See the [configuration overview](./configuration.md) for further information.

 ## Overview